A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Experimental results

 \section{Experimental results}

-In this section, we investigate the performance of the proposed TPMSVM approaches for a multiclass classification task.

-All models are implemented in MATLAB (version 2021b) and numerical results are obtained using CVX (\cite{GraBoy2008CVX,GraBoy2014CVX}) with the solver MOSEK (version 9.1.9, \cite{mosek}).
-Computational experiments are run on a MacBookPro17.1 with a chip Apple M1 of 8 cores and 16 GB of RAM memory.
+In this section, we evaluate the performance of the deterministic TPMSVM models presented in Section \ref{sec_multiclass_deterministic} and their robust counterparts derived in Section \ref{sec_multiclass_robust} on a selection of five public-domain multiclass datasets.
+All models were implemented in MATLAB (v.
+2024b) and solved using CVX (see \cite{GraBoy2008CVX,GraBoy2014CVX}) with MOSEK as solver (v.
+9.1.9, see \cite{mosek}).
+All computational experiments were run on a MacBookPro17.1 with a chip Apple M1 of 8 cores and 16 GB of RAM memory.
+The codes were parallelized across the machine's cores using the MATLAB Parallel Computing Toolbox.

-The section is structured as follows.
-A description of the benchmark datasets and the experimental setting are provided in Section \ref{sec_results_dataset_setting}.
-The performance of the deterministic approach is presented in Section \ref{sec_results_deterministic}.
-Finally, the results for the robust models are reported in Section \ref{sec_results_robust}.
+This section is organized as follows.
+In Section \ref{sec_results_dataset_setting}, we provide a description of the benchmark datasets and the experimental setting.
+The performance of the deterministic approaches are presented in Section \ref{sec_results_deterministic}, while the results for the robust models are discussed in Section \ref{sec_results_robust}.